What Makes Teeth Crooked, Why that Could Be and What Can Be Done?

 - The smile they have at present is not what is required.
 As everyone sees our smiles, it is easy to lose confidence when we present one that is inferior to everyone else’s.
 Within a few months, yours can be totally different and you will be flashing it to all and sundry.

 The treatment for adults has progressed with their desire to look good while working towards looking better.
-There are many different types of braces, and depending upon your insurance, budget and plans your Aventura dentist offers, you can have:
+There are many different types of braces, and depending upon your insurance, budget, and plans your Aventura dentist offers, you can have:

-- Metal braces – for many these will be a last resort, but if there is no way you can afford others, then they will have to do.
+- Metal braces – for many these will be the last resort, but if there is no way you can afford others, then they will have to do.
 You will still have straight teeth at the end of the treatment, but you will have suffered a little to get there.

 - Invisalign braces – clear trays that will let you smile and eat your way through the treatment.
 Before you know it, you will be on the last tray and the last leg of the journey.
 These are classed as invisible line braces.